LTUC/amman-dotnet-401d2/Projects/Midterm/ProjReqs.md

 1. Use the MVC Architectural pattern
 	- Models
       - At least 2 Models
-	  - Dependency Injection with the Repository Design Pattern
+	  - Utilize dependency injection with the Repository Design Pattern for your whole project.
+Your project should contain:
 		- At least 1 "Service"
 		- At least 1 interface
 	- Views